babbittry/ThreadX-Kernal-Template/ThreadX/ports_smp/cortex_a5x_smp/gnu/readme_threadx.txt

 the 'tx' and 'sample_threadx' projects (located in the "example_build" directory) into your DS workspace.

-Note: the projects were made using DS-5, so DS will prompt you to migrate the projects.
-This is expected, so please do so.

 2. Building the ThreadX SMP run-time Library